ahmedibrahim92/SE604-Library_System/README.md

 # Assignment [8 Marks]
-## The Assignment is divided to 2 tasks, each task is [1 Week]
+## The Assignment is divided into 2 tasks, each task is [1 Week]
 ### Task 1 [2 Marks]
 #### 1. Read the required readings.
 #### 2. Set up the app on your machine.

 ### Task 2 [6 Marks]
 #### 1. Review only all `.php` files in the `root` directory and `/member` directory.
-#### 2. Your should review each file according to the review checklist.
+#### 2. Your should review each file according to the review checklist to check if there are any parts of the file that violated the review checklist.
 #### 3. Write detailed review report.
 -	Complete - No information is missing
 -	Clear - Every sentence's meaning must be clear
--	Consistent – The writing style and notation is consistent throughout the document and the document does not contradict itself
+-	Consistent – The writing style and notation is consistent throughout the report
 #### 4. Follow this [Review Template](https://docs.google.com/document/d/1M87DXbTUtgTL899utmO4DNukzKA77c6TXu8zXYk-xtA/edit)
-#### 5. Your report must has a cover page with University and faculty name, your name, course code and name, assignmnet number and date.
+#### 5. Your report must has a cover page with University and faculty name, semester and year, your name, course code and name, assignmnet number and date.